Willie-Conway/Calculator-App/README.md

 ## Introduction

 The **Calculator App** is a simple web application built using `React`.
 It allows users to perform addition, subtraction, multiplication, and division on numbers entered via a single input field.
 This project helped me apply my knowledge of `React components`, `hooks`, and `event handling`.
+I've added a "☀️Light/🌙Dark" Mode  feature to the original calculater-app.

 <p float="left">
     <img src="https://github.com/Willie-Conway/Calculator-App/blob/main/Images/localhost_3000_%20(4).png" width="300" />